Moving to the Netherlands

 - Register at your permanent address.

-- If your partner has also come to the Netherlands, your partner must accompany you to the municipality.
+- If your partner has also come to the Netherlands, they must accompany you to the municipal office.

-- If your children have also come to the Netherlands, they must accompany you to the municipality.
+- If your children have also come to the Netherlands, they must accompany you to the municipal office.

-- After registering, you will receive a citizen service number (BSN).
-You will need this number for all contact with the government, for example when applying for benefits.
+- After you register, you will receive a citizen service number (BSN).
+You will need this number to deal with government agencies, such as when applying for benefits.

 You have been living in the Netherlands for less than 4 months

 If you have been living in the Netherlands for less than 4 months, you do not need to register with the municipality.
-You can register as a non-resident in the BRP at .
-You can do this using your address abroad.
-This is called the Registration of Non-Residents (RNI).
+Instead, you must register as a non-resident in the BRP( ).
+You do this using your address abroad.
+This is called the Non-Resident Registration (RNI).

 What do I need?